square/cascade/README.md

 No additional configuration is required in your application's code to use this token.

 However, for authenticating to Databricks and AWS you will need to provide a token and secret key respectively.
 These can be passed directly to the `DatabricksResource` object or set as environment variables.
 The following example shows how to provide these values in the configuration file.

+## For Developers

+### Using hermit for managing Python
+When developing cascade, you can optionally use [hermit](https://cashapp.github.io/hermit/usage/get-started/) to manage the Python executable used by cascade.
+Together with using poetry to manage dependencies, this will ensure that your development environment is identical to other contributors.
+Follow the linked instructions for installing hermit and then you can create a virtualenv with Python@3.9 by running:

+`. ./bin/activate-hermit`

+Then, install the dependencies with poetry:
+`poetry install`